javi4554/multiversx-explorer-sentinel/README.md

 MultiversX Explorer Sentinel works by:

 1. Storing your watchlist in Chrome's sync storage (synced across your devices if you're signed into Chrome)
-2. Injecting a content script into MultiversX Explorer pages
+2. Injecting a content script into MultiversX Explorer and MultiversX Wallet pages.
-3. Scanning for addresses in specific page elements (headers, transaction tables)
+3. Scanning for addresses in specific page elements (headers, transaction tables, address displays)
 4. Applying custom CSS styles to highlight watched addresses
 5. Adding warning icons and replacing address display with your custom labels